tarcinapp/entity-persistence-service/README.md

 ```

 * You can query (get), create (post), replace (put), update (patch), delete (delete) entities through lists calling the endpoint: `/list-entity-relations`.
-* This endpoint supports `sets` just like other endpoints like `/lists` and `/entities`.
+* This endpoint supports filtering capabilities with `sets` just like other endpoints like `/lists` and `/entities`.
+See [Sets](#sets) for more information about the Set feature.
 * Uniqueness, default visibility, idempotency, auto-approve, record-limit, response-limit settings can be configured for individual relationship records.

-A sample response to the `/list-entity-relations` endpoint is as follows:
+A sample response to the `GET /list-entity-relations` endpoint is as follows:

 ```json
 [